ismaproco/nano-maps/README.md

 - I had some trouble hiding and showing a left side menu, but I found this amazing post of how to do it using bootstrap, and a little of jquery. it works very well. http://startbootstrap.com/template-overviews/simple-sidebar/

+- After the Submission I had some issues with the formatting of my JavaScript sintax, especially with a lot of missing semicolons, the reviewer give the tip of use jshint as part of my build process.
+So I added the the jshint to the build tasks, and that improved my code sintax.

 Resources